(A tweaked version of a favorite post …)

 The lyrics suggest that a primary role for a woman who is loved is to provide an opportunity for a man to grow, and given the propensity for men to see the world through typically egocentric lenses, I suppose the song’s theme was inevitable, as was, perhaps, my feelings toward the three young women who had been friends to me as far back as 64-years-ago.

-(Before I travel further down this “blogway,” I want to acknowledge that I began Growing Up Boomer with the full intent of not creating a “tell-all” blog, and I am not about to start telling all now, but I do intend to tell something about the importance of the three cheerleaders in the posted photo to my having grown up Boomer.)
+(Before I travel further down this “blogway,” I want to acknowledge that I began Growing Up Boomer with the full intent of not creating a “tell-all” blog, and I am not about to start telling all now, but I do intend to provide a few impressions of how the three teenagers in the posted photo impacted my having grown up Boomer.)

-Blogger’s Note: For those of you who may someday read novels that are part of the Myers/Benton Chronicles, you will encounter the name of the third cheerleader.
-It is important to me for you to realize that the character in the Chronicles is fictional; nothing described is biographical; rather, my use of her name for what will be the most noble of characters, whose arc describes a life that overcomes the most demanding of challenges, is simply my way of providing homage to a person I once knew and loved.
+For those of you who may someday read novels that are part of the Myers/Benton Chronicles, you will encounter the nickname of the third cheerleader.
+It is important to me for those who knew her to know that the character in the Chronicles is fictional; nothing described is biographical; rather, my use of her name for what will be the most noble of characters, one whose arc describes a life that overcomes the most demanding of challenges, is simply my way of providing homage to a person I once knew well and loved.